- Quick Facts

 - SZLC, CSFC & FZLC Cook Islands EEZ South Pacific albacore & yellowfin longline certified June 2015 to June 2020.

-• PNA Western and Central Pacific skipjack and yellowfin tuna; for purse seine setting on unassociated/ non FAD free schools; from 2011
+- PNA Western and Central Pacific skipjack and yellowfin tuna; for purse seine setting on unassociated/ non FAD free schools; from 2011 for 5 years.

-• Walker Seafood Australia albacore, yellowfin tuna and swordfish; for pelagic mid-set longline; from 2015
+- Walker Seafood Australia albacore, yellowfin tuna and swordfish; for pelagic mid-set longline; from August 2015 for 5 years.

 Several other yellowfin fisheries are under assessment.

 Friends of the Sea (www.friendofthesea.org)

-- Friend of the Sea does not certify fisheries, but rather tuna purse seine and longline fleets, including some company fleets fishing for yellowfin and other tunas in the Asia-Pacific region.
-In August 2013, Friend of the Sea certified yellowfin tuna caught by handline method in the Maldives and processed into loins by Ocean Fresh Pvt Ltd.
+- Friend of the Sea does not certify fisheries, but rather tuna fishing fleets, including some company fleets fishing for yellowfin and other tunas in the Asia-Pacific region.
+A list of currently certified fleets can be found through this link.

 Several conservation and sustainable/fair food organizations also promote sustainable tuna campaigns, e.g., see the Pew Charitable Trusts Global Tuna Conservation campaign.

 The status of yellowfin tuna stocks is difficult to assess because the species is harvested by many different fishing gears, over a wide geographic area with each gear type tending to catch fish of a different size range.
 Longline fishing mainly harvests adult yellowfin tuna whereas purse seines harvest a wide size range of yellowfin tuna, including many juveniles.